What You're Doing

 - Non-root user

-clawcreated with sudo access - SSH key pair generated and installed
+clawcreated with sudo access - SSH key verified for

 - Root login disabled